onyxbits/GiftedMotion/README.md

 To Do
 =====
+* Get a new name
+* UNDO!!!!
 * Add JMF or something so it can decode videos to gif
 * Add a youtube downloader, in conjunction with the aforementioned decoder
 * Maybe add an image editor (ganked from someone else's project), though that could be outsourced to the OS default.
 * 3D?
 Ehhh.. nah.
 * Load multiple projects in one workspace and allow copying of frames
 * Get a faster gif encoder, holy crap.
-* Get a less buggy gif decoder, amazingly Java's bulit in one is rubbish.
+* Get a less buggy gif decoder, amazingly Java's pack-in one is rubbish.
 * Create an in-browser applet (or webstart)
 * Probably overkill but allow publication directly to reddit or imgur